rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

-# Searching for potential foreground lens galaxies
+# Extracting a light curve of a vafriable object

 For the Portal Aspect of the Rubin Science Platform at data.lsst.cloud.

 **Data Release:** DP0

-**Last verified to run:** 2025-03-03
+**Last verified to run:** 2025-03-30

-**Learning objective:** Use the ADQL interface to query for bright red extended objects that might be potential foreground lenses.
-Investigate the r-band `deepCoadd` image of a galaxy.
+**Learning objective:** Use the ADQL interface to extract multi-band photometry of a varible object

 **LSST data products:** `Object` catalog, `deepCoadd` image